johnny-eee/online/_pages/about.md

 ## Education

-* Ph.D. student in Electrical Engineering, The University of Hong Kong, since 2020
+* Ph.D. student in Department of Electrical and Electronic Engineering, The University of Hong Kong, since 2020
 * M.Eng. from Department of Engineering Physics, Tsinghua University, 2019
 * B.Eng. from Department of Energy & Power Engineering, Huazhong University of Science & Technology, 2017